How Many Lines Of Symmetry Are In A Rectangle

 The Rectangle: A Detailed Look

 A rectangle is a quadrilateral (a four-sided polygon) with four right angles (90-degree angles).
 Its opposite sides are equal in length, and its diagonals bisect each other.
-However, unlike a square, a rectangle's adjacent sides are not equal.
+Even so, unlike a square, a rectangle's adjacent sides are not equal.
 This distinction is critical when considering its lines of symmetry.
 A rectangle possesses two lines of symmetry: one running horizontally through the midpoints of the longer sides and another running vertically through the midpoints of the shorter sides.

 Why Only Two Lines of Symmetry?